Entrepreneurship Development in Higher Education (EDHE)

 KDJI offers an intensive incubation programme comprises of two (2) phases.
 Phase one (1) is a six (6) month programme that is fully subsidized.
 During this phase graduates are being made business ready and emphasis is placed on compliance.
 Phase two (2) is a twenty-four (24) months incubation programme that ensures that small enterprises in the diamond and jewellery manufacturing industry becomes competitive and self-sustainable.
 During this phase KDJI links enterprises to access to technology, markets and finance.

 KDJI strives to become the premium incubator in the world by ensuring that small enterprises become competitive, self-sustainable and profitable with the intention to transform the diamond industry and by creating decent employment for youth.

 In partnership with SPU’s School of Economic and Management Sciences, throughout the year of 2018 the KDJI has hosted the third year entrepreneurship students entrepreneurship students as mentors to their jewellery makers.
 The students learned jewellery making methods including diamonds and metals.

-- No CommentsSol Plaatje University does not condone any form of Gender …Read More »
+- No CommentsSol Plaatje University (SPU) is pleased to inform you that …Read More »

 - No CommentsThe Sol Plaatje University 2021 Graduation event will take place …Read More »